rich1123/PythonFundamentals.Exercises.Part9/README.md

 * Define a function called *write_pickle*.
 This function should take a file path and some data.
 Given these parameters, the function should write the contents of the json files to a file called **super_smash_characters.pickle**.

 ### Part D
-* Define a function called *read_pickle*.
+* Define a function called *load_pickle*.
 Given a file path, this function opens a pickled file and returns the data.
 * Use this function to print the pickled data from Part C to the screen.